What Smart Farming Really Looks Like

 The agricultural space impacts the daily activities of people across the world – this will never change.
 What has changed is how we drive the operational efficiency within the agricultural industry.
 Let’s get practical about what smart farming really looks like.

-The diesel price over the past 10 years has seen stable incremental increases.
-If you tie this back into the price of maize, we see that margins over time have only become tighter which forces us to adapt to new technologies and farm smarter than we ever have before.
 Many farmers have already implemented best of breed technologies on their farms to try and circumnavigate the steady cost increases and tumultuous conditions associated with farming at scale.
 It is also important to remember that there has been an increase in smaller-scale farmers who will also impact the market and who face the same challenges.

 Over time we have learnt what it takes to create the best harvest or rear the best feedlot animal.
 So, how do we ensure that, moving forward, we continue to be able to do more with infinitely less as conditions – and markets – become tougher to compete in?
 The answer is the smart deployment of technology.

 Putting power back in the hands of farmers